 -

-Get started in minutes: With one-click help desk integrations, you can get set up on your own without having to sit through sales calls or mandatory demos.
-You don't have to ditch your current tools, either; eesel plugs right in.
+Seamless integration: With one-click help desk integrations, you can get set up quickly.
+You don't have to replace your current tools; eesel plugs right into Freshdesk to make it even more powerful.

 -

-You're in the driver's seat: The easy-to-use prompt editor lets you define exactly how you want the AI to handle post-conversation follow-ups.
-You can customize its tone, persona, and the specific actions it takes, giving you full control over the process.
+Full control: The easy-to-use prompt editor lets you define exactly how you want the AI to handle post-conversation follow-ups.
+You can customize its persona and the specific actions it takes, keeping you in the driver's seat.

 -

-Test it out without any risk: eesel AI has a powerful simulation mode that lets you test your feedback workflows on thousands of your actual past tickets.
-You can see exactly how the AI would have performed and get accurate predictions on response rates before you ever turn it on for live customers.
-This takes away the guesswork and the fear of annoying users with a poorly set-up workflow.
+Risk-free testing: eesel AI includes a simulation mode that lets you test your feedback workflows on your actual past tickets.
+You can see how the AI would have performed before you ever turn it on for live customers, ensuring your strategy is perfect.

 Best practices for CSAT surveys

-Whether you're sticking with a traditional system or moving to an AI-powered one, here are a few good habits to get into for your CSAT strategy.
+Whether you're using a traditional system or enhancing it with AI, here are a few good habits for your CSAT strategy.

 Timing your surveys for maximum impact

-Sending the survey right after closing a ticket is usually the way to go since the interaction is fresh.
-But for more complicated or sensitive issues, waiting an hour or two might give the customer a chance to cool off and leave more thoughtful feedback.
-An advanced tool like eesel AI can even learn the best timing based on the type of conversation.
+Sending the survey right after closing a ticket is a proven method because the interaction is fresh.
+For complex issues, waiting a short period might give the customer a chance to fully verify the solution.
+A complementary tool like eesel AI can help optimize this timing based on the conversation type.

 Asking more than "How did we do?"